Der Ruf (newspaper): Fort Kearny

 POWs at Kearny were required to renounce their German military ranks and sign a declaration that they owed no loyalty to the Nazi Party or to Hitler, believed in democracy, would refrain from activity that could be detrimental to the United States, and wouldn't try to escape.
 American guards referred to the prisoners as "Mr." and, although they still had to wear POW uniforms with "PW" on them, they were occasionally permitted to wear pants that weren't marked.

 In addition to publishing Der Ruf, prisoners at Fort Kearny also worked on other projects for the Special Projects Division.
 They were primarily engaged in curating reading material to be provided to prisoners in other POW camps as part of the Special Projects Division's reeducation efforts.
+They reviewed books to be sent to various POW camps, and translated great works of American literature into German.
+Many of the books selected had been burned and remained banned under censorship in Nazi Germany.
+Particularly in demand among POWs were banned works of Exilliteratur by anti-Nazi refugees such as Erich Maria Remarque's All Quiet on the Western Front, Thomas Mann's Zauberberg, and Franz Werfel's The Song of Bernadette.
+In a later article for Der Ruf, POW literary critic Curt Vinz opined, "Had we only had the opportunity to read these books before, our introduction to life, to war, and the expanse of politics would have been different."

-They reviewed books to be sent to various POW camps, and translatied American classics into German.
-Many of the books selected had been burned by the Nazis.
-They screened T.V. shows and movies to determine which were suitable for showing at POW camps, weeding out those that painted an unflattering picture of American life, those that seemed too much like propaganda, and those that were poorly made.
+They screened T.V. shows and movies to determine which were suitable for showing at POW camps, weeding out those that painted an unflattering picture of American culture, those that seemed too much like propaganda, and those that were poorly made.
 They also wrote position papers on various aspects of German culture, largely focusing on mass media and how it was received and interpreted by the German populace.

 In addition to their work producing Der Ruf and curating other reading and viewing material, they monitored newspapers published at other POW camps, looking for Nazi influence.
 In March 1945 they found that approximately 75% of POW newspapers they examined were pro-Nazi in some form.
 By that fall, the Nazi editors at other papers had been replaced, and a change of outlook had occurred.
 This change of outlook was attributed to the combined effects reeducation efforts including Der Ruf, the realization that the war was lost, and prisoner interactions with Americans.
 Out of 80 papers examined only one was pro-Nazi.

 Recreational activities at Fort Kearny included visiting the beach at Narragansett Bay, reading, writing, artistic activities such as drawing and painting, and discussing politics and culture.
 The small size of the camp prevented athletic activities such as soccer, although they sometimes played fistball.